 It’s early evening on a Friday, as the night shift begins to unravel at The House of Pies in Los Feliz.
-I don’t wait long for my old friend, hardly having a moment to get settled in before he arrives to the outer side of the booth.
+I don’t wait long for my old friend, hardly having a moment to get settled in before he arrives to the other side of the booth.
 I get up to greet him, and we shake hands, hug hurriedly, and dash towards our seats, moving in rhythm with the clank of forks and knives dancing on plates nearby.
-Per usual, Thomas starts things off with a joke.
+Per usual, Jared starts things off with a joke.

 “I feel like I’m going to get whacked sitting here with you.”

 I smile.
 It’s true that for a moment, as we take our seats across from one another, there’s a slight uneasiness in the air, as if we both suspect we might be meeting with more of a stranger than a friend for the evening.
 It has been a few months, after all.
 But on the contrary, it takes just a bit of running with the joke to see that neither of us will be getting whacked for the evening.
 At least, not this time.
 It also doesn’t take long before we realize the real culprit behind our tension: time itself.

 “We got the same amount of hours in the day that we did ten years ago.”
 Jared tells me,

 At twenty-four years old, Jared is the “bread-winner” for a family of four and a half: himself, his partner Jennifer, his five-year old son Adam and three-year old daughter Ashley, and a five-year old Maltese named Jack.
 Jared works five days a week at an office in North Hollywood, and often chases over-time, though more recently OT’s become less available than it was just a few months ago.
 At the same time, in the last couple of months the higher ups at work have increased the pressure on him to meet expectations.

 “The company’s doing well,” he tells me, “but it makes things more corporate.”